SenorPie/LingsCars-Redesign/README.md

 ### Architecture which will be in use
 Frontend architecture: Only HTML5, CSS and a bit of js **(No framework in use)**

-Backend architecture: Flask RESTAPI with a SQL database (haven't chosen one yet)
+Backend architecture: A restapi build with expressjs, uses the mariadb database connector.

-APIs that will be used: Stripe payment solution
+APIs that will be used: Stripe payment solution, Coinpayments, paypal, any other payment APIs.